Debunking Dog Wheelchair Myths

 Dogs want to be active, and their wheelchair can help them do that.
 Dogs who can’t walk on their own become depressed, and their wheelchair allows them to walk again.
 Canine mobility carts help pets enjoy life and extend their time with their families.
 Most wheelie dogs take to their wheelchairs immediately and become more active than they’ve been in years.

-Just because your dog relies on a wheelchair does not mean that they are no longer using their legs.
+Just because your dog relies on a wheelchair does not mean they are no longer using their legs.
 Pets who still maintain the use of their back legs can continue to walk on all four legs and exercise their back legs while using a wheelchair.
-Wheelchair encourage dogs to use their legs and makes it easier for a dog to build up strength.
-Dog wheelchairs are designed to help pet’s get the exercise they need.
-Many pet professionals will recommend using a wheelchair to enhance a pet’s rehab sessions.
+A wheelchair encourages dogs to use their legs and makes it easier for them to build strength.
+Dog wheelchairs are designed to help pets get the exercise they need.
+Many pet professionals recommend using a wheelchair to enhance a pet’s rehab sessions.
 The Walkin’ Wheels wheelchair is lightweight, gives optimal support in the right places, and allows pets to actively use and exercise their muscles.
-Helping pets to increase their strength and stamina.
+They are helping pets to increase their strength and stamina.

 3. Dogs of ALL Ages and Sizes Use Wheelchairs